-Arabica coffee beans are typically grown in places with higher altitude such as Costa Rica or Colombia Or Kenya, Brazil hence there flavour is of high quality.
+Arabica coffee beans are typically grown in places with higher altitude such as Costa Rica, Colombia, Kenya, or Brazil–and the flavor of these beans is of the highest quality.
 These coffee beans are dense and are considered of extremely fine quality which is why they are really popular with most coffee lovers.
 On the other hand, robusta coffee beans are grown in places with lower altitude and they level of caffeine in them is quite high which is why they are less popular among the masses.
 They are also bitter in taste and the beans are softer compared to Arabica coffee beans.

 Fix: When you buy coffee beans from the market, make sure to check on the quality of the beans and also the level of caffeine in it.

 If you buy one of the latest models of coffee machine of any of the known coffee machine brands in the market, you should be rest assured that they will come with easy access to check the quality of water, temperature, timer and other such features to ensure that you have full control over the brewing process.
 You could intensify the flavour of the coffee with simple changes here and there in your coffee machine.

 Fix: One such well-known method is called Blooming.
 In this method, you have to pour good enough quantity of hot water over grounded coffee and let it rest for 30 seconds for the flavour to enhance.
 After 30 seconds, you can add the rest of the water in it and go on with the brewing process.

 8. Too Much Or Too Little?

 Sometimes we end up adding too much or too little of ingredients thinking to change the taste of the coffee.
 With more and more ingredients and natural flavours coming in the market to intensify the taste of coffee, it often leaves us in split as to how much of the amount will be enough for the coffee you are brewing.